Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 to:

-training for public officials, law enforcement officers and the judiciary,
+officials, law-enforcement officers and the judiciary, in order

-in order to facilitate the identification of cases of discrimination
+to facilitate the identification of cases of discrimination on the

-on the grounds of religion and the consistent enforcement of freedom
+grounds of religion and the consistent enforcement of freedom of

 14.2.2 provide teachers in schools with training and guidance

-view to fostering respect, mutual understanding and preventing conflicts;
+view to fostering respect and mutual understanding, and preventing

 14.2.3 strengthen co-operation with media organisations to promote